 - In a small mixing bowl, mix together the sauce ingredients and set aside.

-- In a wok or large skillet with fairly high sides, add 1 Tablespoons of oil and heat over medium high heat.
-When the oil begins to shimmer add half the ginger, half the garlic and and half the green onions.
-Cook for 30 seconds then add the shrimp and cook just until the shrimp turns pink.
+- In a wok or large skillet with fairly high sides, add 1 Tablespoons of oil and heat over medium-high heat.
+When the oil begins to shimmer add half the ginger, half the garlic, and half the green onions.
+Cook for 30 seconds then add the shrimp and cook just until the shrimp turn pink.
 Remove onion mixture and shrimp to a plate and set aside.

-- In a small bowl whisk together cornstach and 1/4 cup cold water until completely dissolved.
+- In a small bowl whisk together cornstarch and 1/4 cup cold water until completely dissolved.
 Mix into the sauce ingredients.

 - Add sauce to skillet and bring to a simmer.
 Add the cooked noodles and the shrimp mixture back to the skillet and toss well.
 Squeeze the fresh lime over the lo mein, toss, adjust seasoning and serve.

 Grandma’s Chicken and Noodle Casserole– It is a super creamy, cheesy pan of deliciousness that is quick and easy to put together!